chen-harrison/slambot/README.md

 # SLAMbot
 <sup>NOTE: the Robotic Systems Laboratory course refers to this robot as an Mbot, but I will refer to it as SLAMbot for the sake of clarity about its functionality.</sup>

 The SLAMbot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
 The goal was to use C++ program a LiDAR-equipped two-wheeled robot to map out and navigate a maze environment given no prior information.
-Due to the COVID-19 outbreak, the project moved from an in-person group project to an individual one done via simulation, so all implementation was done by me.
+Due to the COVID-19 pandemic, the project moved from an in-person group project to an individual one done via simulation, so all implementation was done by me.

 ## Part 1: Simultaneous Localization & Mapping (SLAM)